zadorlab/pynta/README.md

 python setup.py install
 ```

-1.6b (optional) If you do not have admin privileges (e.g. you use it on a supercomputer), do the following instead:
+1.6b (optional) If you do not have admin privileges (e.g. you use it on a supercomputer), do the following instead of 1.6a:
 ```
 python setup.py install --user
 ```